ambrwlsn/website/src/blog/are-your-anchor-links-accessible/index.md

 VoiceOver reads the `<h2>` out as "heading level 2 introduction" and the `<a>` as, "link, link to this heading, introduction".
 When the heading is first, screen reader users may be able to associate a section heading more easily with its corresponding anchor link.

 While I made great progress by the fourth version of my anchor link, there are final some outstanding issues that I wanted to address.
-Thanks to my friend <a href="https://hugogiraudel.com/">Hugo Giraudel</a> for helping me realise these outstanding issues.
-Be sure to keep up to date with Hugo's current <a href="https://hugogiraudel.com/2020/12/01/a11y-advent-calendar/">A11y Advent Calendar</a> and check out their other great posts. <span role="img" aria-hidden="true">&#128578;</span>
+Thanks to my friend <a href="https://hugogiraudel.com/">Kitty</a> for helping me realise these outstanding issues.
+Be sure to keep up to date with Kitty's current <a href="https://hugogiraudel.com/2020/12/01/a11y-advent-calendar/">A11y Advent Calendar</a> and check out their other great posts. <span role="img" aria-hidden="true">&#128578;</span>

 First, `aria-label` is not actually brilliant for accessibility, as some translation services can have trouble accessing its value.
 So, it's best to add text content to the `<a>` element, and make sure to visually hide it.
 This way, screen readers can still access it but it'll be visually hidden for other users.
 Second, the `#` can be left in and hidden from screen readers using `aria-hidden`, while still being visible on the page.